 C5 Units Units

 Required Recommended

 C5 Total academic units 16 18

 C5 English 4 4

 C5 Mathematics 4 4

 C5 Science 3 3

-C5 Of these, units that must be 2 2
+C5 Of these, units that must be lab 2 2

-lab -

 C5 Foreign language 2 3

 C5 Social studies 3 1

 C5 History 2

 C5 Academic electives 1

 C5 Computer Science

 C5 Visual/Performing Arts

 C5 Other (specify)

-Basis for Selection

-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:
+Basis for Selection Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: C6

+quaincations: in so, check which applies.

+C6

-C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain)
+C6 Open admission policy as described above for most students, but

+C6 selective admission for out-of-state students

+C6 selective admission to some programs

+C6 other (explain)

+-